My name is Sarah Salviander, and I am the perfect atheist experiment.

 Why “Schrödinger’s Poodle”?

-Everyone—or nearly everyone—has heard of Schrödinger’s cat, the infamous characterization of quantum weirdness put forth by Erwin Schrödinger, one of the architects of quantum physics.
+You’ve probably heard of Schrödinger’s cat.
+It's the infamous characterization of quantum weirdness put forth by Erwin Schrödinger, one of the architects of quantum physics.

 Here’s how it goes.